Rio de Janeiro: Buses and vans

 As of 2023, there are 354 municipal bus lines serving over 1.75 million passengers per day, as well as intercity lines.
 The city has 20 bus lanes.
 Most conventional bus routes are operated by 28 private companies divided into 4 consortiums, though 3 routes are run by the city government.
 Although most buses are conventional city buses, there are also a handful of coach buses used for local intracity service with more expensive fares.

 The Bus Rapid Transit system consists of 31 lines running along 4 corridors with a wide variety of service patterns: Transbrasil, Transcarioca, Transolímpica and Transoeste.
-The system is run by the municipal government through Mobi-Rio, which is a state-owned enterprise.
+The municipal government runs the system through Mobi-Rio, which is a state-owned enterprise.
 It is 157 km long and has 153 stations as well as 731 buses that carry 535,000 passengers per day.

 In addition to buses, Rio de Janeiro also has an extensive system of vans used for public transport.
 This mode can more effectively traverse the steep, narrow and winding roads common in many favelas than buses and is often a lifeline for them.
 However, most vans are run by criminal organizations, particularly police militias, which use their fares as a major source of revenue: Of the approximately 10,000 vans used for public transport in the city, only 2,000 are legal.
 The 2,000 legal vans carry approximately 310,000 passengers per day.

 Rio de Janeiro also has intercity, interstate and international bus lines.
 Most long-distance bus lines run to Novo Rio Bus Terminal at the edge of the Zona Central.
 Long-distance buses also run to bus stations in Campo Grande and Barra da Tijuca.